Krogan: Reception

-The moral complexity of the Krogan Genophage and the player's opportunity to decide on the future of the krogan race, one of the major plot points in the original trilogy, has received a very positive reception.
-Critics, such as GameSpot staff, consider the Krogan Genophage to be one of the most compelling and profound stories in the Mass Effect universe.
+The moral complexity of the krogan genophage and the player's opportunity to decide on the future of the krogan race, one of the major plot points in the original trilogy, has received a very positive reception.
+Critics, such as GameSpot staff, consider the krogan genophage to be one of the most compelling and profound stories in the Mass Effect universe.
 Tom Phillips from Eurogamer picked Priority: Tuchanka in Mass Effect 3, where Shepard gets to decide on the fate of a species and whether to cure the genophage, as the finest moment of the Mass Effect trilogy.
 He noted that "its choices run deeper, the consequences greater, and the writing is some of the finest throughout the trilogy".
 To him, the mission's best aspect is that there is no clear ideal outcome, and called it "a masterpiece full of character moments" and the culmination of storylines involving the krogan genophage which had been building since the first game.
 Sebastian Alvarado from Kotaku said the storyline challenges players with necessary moral dilemmas and to be accountable for their actions, and serves an "ugly reminder of human history in the early 20th century where several countries practiced forced sterilization, often as part of a eugenics program."

-Timothy J. Seppala from Engadget praised the complicated krogan and salarian relationship, which underpinned the Krogan Genophage storyline and is continued into Mass Effect: Andromeda, as a prime example of the developers' "absurdly detailed world building".
+Timothy J. Seppala from Engadget praised the complicated krogan and salarian relationship, which underpinned the krogan genophage storyline and is continued into Mass Effect: Andromeda, as a prime example of the developers' "absurdly detailed world building".
 Narcisse noted that Wrex's dialogue about his people's situation in the original Mass Effect reminded him of the plight of Native Americans, and he pointed to the land struggles faced by the "remnants of the Sioux, Coeur d'Alene and Seminole nations" as an example.
 As a result, Narcisse sympathized with the krogan and felt an "odd kind of kinship" with the character as a black man.
-Matt Bradford from GamesRadar opined that it is understandable for the krogan to come across as bitter since they were deliberately infected with a biological weapon that is slowly rendering them extinct.
+Matt Bradford from GamesRadar+ opined that it is understandable for the krogan to come across as bitter since they were deliberately infected with a biological weapon that is slowly rendering them extinct.

 According to player statistics released by BioWare for Mass Effect 3, an overwhelming majority of players chose to cure the genophage and save the krogan from extinction in their playthroughs.

-Andy Kelly from PC Gamer consider the krogan to be one of the best enemies in PC Gaming, noting that they do not hesitate about charging into gunfire unlike most other enemies, and that a single shotgun-wielding krogan can decimate a player's entire squad if they are not careful.
+Andy Kelly from PC Gamer consider the krogan to be one of the best enemies in PC gaming, noting that they do not hesitate about charging into gunfire unlike most other enemies, and that a single shotgun-wielding krogan can decimate a player's entire squad if they are not careful.

-In popular culture

-Krogan characters have been subject to various forms of fan labor, such as cosplay activities and fan art.
+Krogan characters have been cosplayed and depicted in fan art, among other forms of fan labor.

-A character which is very similar in appearance and temperament to a krogan is set to appear in Minimal Affect, a Mass Effect parody game by Swedish studio Toadman Interactive.